interstar/opmlkit/README.md

 ## Usage

-Coming soon
+Don't use it yet ... it's very embryonic.
+Only on GitHub and Clojars so I can inclue it within another project.
+API is completely unstable.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Phil Jones

-Distributed under the Gnu General Public License either version 2.0 or (at your option) any later version.
+Distributed under the GNU Lesser General Public License either version 3.0 or (at your option) any later version.